 Studies show that delivering a breech baby surgically rather than vaginally has a lower risk of birth injury and newborn complications.
 The main concern in the vaginal delivery of a breech newborn is that, with the feet or buttocks presenting first, the head will not have enough time to mold itself to the pelvic canal and may get stuck once the rest of the body is out.
 Also, a delivering a breech baby can cause damage to the major nerves leading to the arms and hands.
 Both of these complications are less likely when baby presents buttocks first rather than feet first (frank breech).
 Prolapse of the umbilical cord (the cord slips through the cervix before baby’s body and gets pinched), an emergency requiring an immediate cesarean delivery, is more common in all breech deliveries.
 Baby’s being in the breech position does not mean you absolutely must have a cesarean birth.

 The American College of Obstetricians and Gynecologists officially sanctions vaginal births for breech babies as safe in selective situations.
 Your doctor will weigh the risks of the surgical versus the vaginal birth and recommend the course of action that is best in your situation.

 Here are some of the alternatives to explore with your doctor that may make it possible to deliver your breech baby vaginally:

-- Search out a doctor who has experience in vaginal delivery of breech babies.
+Search out a doctor who has experience in delivering a breech baby vaginally.
 He or she will most likely be affiliated with a hospital that has the technology and support staff to properly care for the baby should a complication occur.
 Obstetricians and hospital centers with a lot of experience in vaginal breech deliveries usually follow the American College of Obstetricians and Gynecologists Guidelines for breech delivery.